 The exotic imported sports dark red car has been driving to fast when it'd skid of the road and the passenger too young women is injured serious.

-Again, since these events happened in the past, we should use the simple past tense: "was".
+8. Verb tense: the injury happened in the past, so use the simple past tense--was injured.

-Adjectives combined in a series should be separated by commas.
-Also note that "two young women" is an appositive, so it also needs to be separated with commas.
+10. Punctuation: Adjectives in a series are separated by commas--the comma before the last one is optional.
+Also note that “two young women” is an appositive, so set it off with commas.

 Possible Answer: The exotic, imported, dark red, sports car was being driven too fast when it skidded off the road, and the passengers, two young women, were seriously injured.